narslan/chicken-pgn-abnf/README.md

 (pgn-db STRING) => LIST  ;; list of games
 </procedure>

-TODO:
+TODOs:
-- a file splitter utility function that split big pgn files efficently.
+- [x] a file splitter utility function that split big pgn files efficently.
+  - [] the splitter facility needs more twist
+  - [] turn that in a application (cli)
+  - [] write in smaller files
+  - [] write in a database
+    - [] couchdb
+    - [] lmdb
+  - [] publish via websocket
-- using define-record-type to construct record types out of moves and tags
+- [] using define-record-type to construct record types out of moves and tags as in `csv-abnf-parser`.
-- add an http client to retrieve pgn files from remote.
-###  Sample Usage
+- [] Publishing the egg for indexing in Chicken egg index.

 ```